phongduong/my-portfolio/portfolio/blogs/2-projects-in-2-weeks.md

   I began developing an application that helps me rent my books.
 I released an MVP of my project after 2 weeks and got no user in first days.
-A user commented on my Facebook page that I had my amount of books was poor.
+A user commented on my Facebook page that my amount of books was poor.
 So I plan to turn the application in to a platform with 2 application.
 It works like a marketplace.
 An application that allows user rent books and another manages books.

   I developed them in 2 weeks and deployed them today.
 I do not know whether it